StefanSchubert/sabi/README.md

 -javaagent:/PATH_TO_YOUR_MAVEN_REPOSITORY/org/springframework/spring-instrument/4.3.13.RELEASE/spring-instrument-4.3.13.RELEASE.jar
 ```

-You will need the agent for the springboot application run config in your IDE
+You will need the agent for the springboot application run-config in your IDE
 as well as VM parameter for you test runner config.

 ## Architectural Notes